Writers-Instagram/intern-interview-task-kyma/task/MatiF96.md

 ## Namespaces

 Grouping and security units which allows you to divide the cluster into smaller units are called Namespaces.
-They can help to organize objects.
-Can be used for different purposes, such as development and testing.
+They help to organize objects.
+You can use them for different purposes, such as development and testing.

 ### Creating Namespace in Kyma